jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 ### 2.4 Formatting and Syntax

+### 2.4.1 Line Length

-- The maximum line length is 80 characters. **Rationale:** this limit is a deliberate constraint based on human physiology and complexity management.
+The maximum line length is 80
+characters. **Rationale:** this limit is a deliberate constraint based on human physiology and complexity management.
 Human eyes scan vertical text much faster than horizontal text
 (C.f. newspaper columns and
 speed-reading).
 With limited space, complex logic must be broken out, or refactored into more manageable parts
 Less code per line is better than more.

+### 2.4.2 Indentation

-- Use 4 spaces for indentation.
+Use 4 spaces for indentation.

-- Use blank lines between blocks to improve readability.
+### 2.4.3 Logical Grouping

+Use blank lines between blocks to improve readability. **Rationale:** In the spirit of [Less is More], white space is not empty; it is a tool to improve scannability.
+Just as paragraphs break up a story, blank lines group related commands together, allowing the reader to process the code more easily.

+### 2.4.4 Loops

-- Use the [Allman] "line up" style in
+Use the [Allman] "line up" style in
-  `do..done`
+`do..done`.

 ``` shell
     for item in 1 2 3